 On the third day he rose again, in accordance with the Scriptures; he ascended into heaven, and is seated at the right hand of the Father.
 He will come again in glory to judge the living and the dead, and his kingdom will have no end.
-We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son, who with the Father and the Son is worshiped and glorified, who has spoken through the prophets.
+We believe in the Holy Spirit, the Lord the giver of life, who proceeds from the Father and the Son, who with the Father and the Son is worshiped and glorified, who has spoken through the prophets.
 We believe in one holy catholic and apostolic Church.
 We acknowledge one Baptism for the forgiveness of sins.
 We look for the resurrection of the dead, and the life of the world to come.
 Amen.
+Christians pray.
+When we worship the living God, we bring before Him our concerns for ourselves and others, for the world, and for the church.
+We also thank God for hearing and responding to our prayers.
+At the Offertory, all of our prayers are presented to God along with our tithes and offerings.
 THE PRAYERS OF THE PEOPLE (BCP 2019 page 128) Led by a member of the Order of the Daughters of the King Reader: Let us pray for the Church and for the world, saying, "hear our prayer."
 For the peace of the whole world, and for the well-being and unity of the people of God.
 Reader: Lord, in your mercy: